 Use on its own for tough spots, or you can dilute it: 3 spoons in a jug of hot water is enough for general cleaning for me.

 If you miss the pH mark and your mixture ends up a bit liquid, don’t worry, it will still be just as effective.
 You might just want to have it in a spray bottle instead of a bucket.

 This all purpose cleaner is very easy to customise to your needs.

 Another great addition for general germ killing is colloidal silver.
-Substitute half a cup of the distilled water in the recipe for half a cup of colloidal silver.
+Substitute 20% of the distilled water in the recipe for colloidal silver.